RTEMS/rtems-docs/eng/req/items.md

 ### UID

 The value shall be a string.
-The string shall be a valid absolute or relative item UID.
+It shall be a valid absolute or relative item UID.

 This type is used by the following types: